projg2/python-guide/pytest.rst

 When deciding on a timeout value, please take into the consideration that the tests may be run on a low performance hardware, and on a busy system, and choose an appropriately high value.

+It is a good idea to use the default assignment form, as in the snippet above, as that permits the user to easily override the timeout if necessary.

 ..
 Note::